 'We never asked for a ceasefire,' says Iran's foreign minister, as war keeps raging

-The conflict in the Middle East has shown no signs of slowing down, with Israel announcing a barrage of new strikes on western Iran on Sunday, while Iran's foreign minister said it has not asked for a ceasefire as President Trump has claimed.
+The conflict in the Middle East has shown no signs of slowing down, with Israel announcing a barrage of new strikes on western Iran on Sunday, while Iran's foreign minister said the country has not asked for a ceasefire as President Trump had claimed.

 On Saturday, the U.S. Defense Department released the names of six service members who died when their military refueling aircraft crashed.